Tbrennan6/IcelandicNow/articles/2024-03-29_conditionals.md

 tags: [toppost, howdoyou, grammar, faq]
 ---

-This post answers two common questions: "How do I write conditional statements in Icelandic?" and "Do you use subjunctive or indicative with 'Ef'"?
+This post answers two common questions: "How do I write conditional statements in Icelandic?" and "Do you use subjunctive or indicative with *ef*"?

 <!-- truncate -->